small-tech/domain/README.md

 ## Configure

-Once you have signed up for accounts with the [supported service providers](#supported-service-providers) and are running Basil, you can configure your account at http://localhost:3000/settings.
+Once you have signed up for accounts with the [supported service providers](#supported-service-providers) and Domain is running, you can configure your account at http://localhost:3000/settings.

 ### SvelteKit only